What to expect during your stay

 Explore The Steward House and the Silver Hill Hospital campus.

 The Steward House is located on a picturesque, 44-acre wooded campus in New Canaan, CT.
-You will live alongside other executives and professionals in a stately 8-bedroom home with private bedrooms and bathrooms, an in-house chef, technology access, an on-site business and recreation center, and a nearby gym, pool, and wellness center.
+You will live alongside other executives and professionals in a stately 8-bedroom home with private bedrooms and bathrooms, an in-house chef, technology access, recreation center, and a nearby gym, pool, and wellness center.

-While each patient receives an individualized treatment plan and schedules can vary, you can expect to follow a predictable schedule of morning, afternoon, evening, and weekend activities during your 30-day stay.
+While each patient receives an individualized treatment plan and schedules can vary, you can expect to follow a predictable schedule of morning, afternoon, evening, and weekend activities during your 4-6-week stay.

 Each weekday starts with a breakfast and includes both structured activities and free time, both individually and as part of a peer group.

-Weekends are less structured and include educational, self-help, and wellness groups, chapel services, and time for family visitation.
-You can spend your free time in any number of ways, whether working out at the gym on campus, visiting our in-house business center, reading or journaling.
+Weekends are less structured and include educational, self-help, and wellness groups, chapel services, and ask you clinical team about visitation.
+You can spend your free time in any number of ways, whether working out at the gym on campus, reading or journaling.

 An example of a